One of the UK’s largest tenant referencing and lettings specialists

 Periodic tenancies will become the norm, with fixed-term tenancies phased out.
 Tenants will gain the ability to leave with two months’ notice, while landlords must rely on Section 8 for valid termination grounds.

-While not mandatory, Rent Guarantee Insurance offers a safety net against the financial risks landlords face, especially with the strengthened tenant protections under the Renters’ Rights Bill.
+While not mandatory, Rent Guarantee Insurance offers a safety net against the financial risks landlords face, especially with the strengthened tenant protections under the Renters’ Rights Act.

 Proactive measures are essential for landlords to adapt to the forthcoming changes: